List of Scott Pilgrim characters: Kim Pine

-Kim is played by Alison Pill in the film Scott Pilgrim vs. the World; Pill also voices Kim for the animated short Scott Pilgrim vs. The Animation.
+Kim is played by Alison Pill in the film Scott Pilgrim vs. the World; Pill also voices Kim for the animated short Scott Pilgrim vs. The Animation, and reprises her role in the 2023 anime series Scott Pilgrim Takes Off.
 Pill said that the film Kim "cares more about Sex Bob-Omb than she lets on" and that she "cares more about Scott than she lets on."
 She added that Kim does feel some bitterness about the result of the romance between Scott and herself.
 Pill learned to play the drums for the role and performs on the soundtrack.

 Young Neil

 Neil "Young Neil" Nordegraf is Sex Bob-Omb's biggest fan.
 He briefly dates Knives Chau, until she breaks up with him.
 Knives admits in volume 3 to only dating him because he looks so similar to Scott.
 In volume 5, he becomes angry at how isolated he has become from his friends and later becomes bitter and sullen, taking up smoking.
 He is the quietest character and is very apathetic to almost everything.
 He is described as "The young one, at least until Knives showed up".
 When called an "asshole", he says "I'm young, I'll grow out of it".
 In volume 6, Scott introduces him for the first time as simply "Neil", which is described as the best day of his (Neil's) life.
 The dust jacket front fold-over sleeve of volume 5 calls him a "hanger on" and the author himself says that Young Neil is written as dopey because his eyes are covered by his hair.
 It was easier to write Neil as dopey than to portray him differently given his lack of eyebrows.
 His nickname is a reversal of Neil Young, a frequent collaborator of musician Stephen Stills.

-In regards to his hair colour, when a Tumblr user asked O'Malley why the character's hair colour was "light brown-nearly blond" in the colour section of Scott Pilgrim Gets it Together but in the new colour editions had a brown colour that is darker than Scott's colour, O'Malley replied saying that "the reason is that I don't care what color Young Neil's hair is. (laughs) Who's Young Neil even?"
+Regarding his hair colour, when a Tumblr user asked O'Malley why the character's hair colour was "light brown-nearly blond" in the colour section of Scott Pilgrim Gets it Together but in the new colour editions had a brown colour that is darker than Scott's colour, O'Malley replied saying that "the reason is that I don't care what color Young Neil's hair is. (laughs) Who's Young Neil even?"

 His sister, Stephanie "Steph" Nordegraf played bongos and the viola in Scott's old band, Kid Chameleon.

 Stephanie was a roommate of Stephen Stills while they attended university.
 After Stephanie moved out to pursue further education, Neil moved in and became a part of Stephen Stills's social circle.
 O'Malley said "That's about as far as I thought it through.
 It was really just an explanation for why they'd have a younger friend, and this sister/roommate setup was based on an IRL ["in real life"] friend."